ABC123USA/nbp/README.md

 5. Run the script: ./nbp.sh.
 OR bash nbp.sh
 6. Country Codes (Alpha-2) list in countries.txt text file.
 This is a unique 2 letter code identifying each country individually.
 7. Built and Tested on Mac OS Written by Dr. Osaro Harriott (PhD): GENERAL CONSULTING ABC 123 BY OSAROPRIME ™

+BUILT AND TESTED ON MAC OS.
+SHOULD WORK FINE WITH LINUX.